brendanhay/gogol/gogol-admin-reports/README.md

 ## Description

-A client library for the Google Admin Reports.
+A client library for the Google Admin SDK.

 ## Contribute